-Tradescantia mundula 'Lisa' – Guide and Care Tips
+Tradescantia mundula 'Lisa' – Care and Maintenance Guide

-Tradescantia mundula 'Lisa' is a vibrant trailing plant with unique variegation, often confused with the misapplied name 'Quadricolor.'
-This cultivar features small, slightly asymmetrical leaves with a striking mix of yellow, creamy–white, and pink hues.
-Its random variegation makes every leaf unique, while occasional pure–green or pure–white stems add extra contrast.
-Easy to care for and visually captivating, it’s a perfect addition to any plant collection.
+Tradescantia mundula 'Lisa' is a captivating trailing plant renowned for its unique variegation, often mistakenly referred to as 'Quadricolor.'
+This cultivar features small, slightly asymmetrical leaves with a striking mix of yellow, creamy-white, and pink hues.
+Its unpredictable variegation ensures each leaf is unique, and the occasional emergence of pure-green or pure-white stems adds to its visual appeal.
+Easy to care for and visually captivating, it's a perfect addition to any plant collection. :contentReference[oaicite:0]{index=0}

 - Leaf Shape and Size: Small, slightly asymmetrical, and pointed, giving a refined appearance.